r-shima/ekf_slam_from_scratch/README.md

 - nuturtle_description - Displays multiple turtlebot3 models in RViz, each appearing with a different color.
 Allows you to change the physical properties of the robot by editing a yaml file.
 - nusim - Provides a simulated environment with three cylindrical obstacles for a red turtlebot.
 Includes services to teleport the robot to a desired location and reset itself.
 - nuturtle_control - Enables control of the turtlebot in both the simulation and the real world
+- nuslam - Performs Extended Kalman Filter SLAM with known and unknown data associations on the turtlebot
 # Custom Library
 - turtlelib - A library for performing 2D rigid body transformations and other turtlebot-related math
 # Physical Testing